NeelHaval/nand2tetris/Fundamentals/Project3Folder/RAM.md

 - RAM4K
 - RAM16K

 RAM is fast and volatile memory accessed by programmes actively running on the computer.
-The implementation of these RAM units can be realised using the more simpler 16-Bit Register.
-Bellow is a diagram of how a RAM8 uses a 16-Bit Register:
+The implementation of these RAM units can be realised using the simpler 16-Bit Register.
+Below is a diagram of how a RAM8 uses a 16-Bit Register:

 ```
            Input